Why the BreederHQ Marketplace?

 What species are on the marketplace?

-Dogs, cats, horses, goats, rabbits, and sheep.
-The marketplace also includes service providers (veterinary, training, grooming, transport, and more) across all species.
+Dogs, cats, horses, goats, alpacas, llamas, rabbits, sheep, and cattle.
+The marketplace also includes service providers (veterinary, training, grooming, transport, and more) across the species BreederHQ supports.

 Do I need an account to browse?